Career Timeline of Leylah Fernandez: Major Achievements and Milestones

 In 2020, Leylah Fernandez achieved the biggest win of her career in the Billie Jean King Cup qualifying round against world No. 5, Belinda Bencic.

-2021: Won First WTA Tour Title and US Open Runner-Up
+2021: First WTA Title and US Open Runner-up

 In 2021, Leylah Fernandez won her first WTA Tour title at the Monterrey Open.
-As a 19-year-old, she was also the runner-up at the 2021 US Open.
+Also in 2021, as a 19-year-old, she finished runner-up at the US Open.

 2021: US Open

-In 2021, during the US Open, Leylah Fernandez defeated her first top ten opponent (Markéta Vondroušová).
+In 2021, US Open, Leylah Fernandez defeated her first top ten opponent.

 2021: First WTA Tour Title at Monterrey Open

-In March 2021, at the Monterrey Open, Leylah Fernandez won her first WTA Tour title by defeating Viktorija Golubic, becoming the youngest player in the main draw at 18 years old and winning without dropping a set.
+In March 2021, at the Monterrey Open, Leylah Fernandez won her first four matches to reach the final, defeating Viktorija Golubic and winning the first WTA Tour title of her career.
+At 18 years old, she was the youngest player in the main draw, and won without dropping a set during the tournament.

 August 2023: Top 20 Doubles Ranking